Characters of Casualty: Ruth Winters

 Months later, Ruth has a big presentation that goes horribly wrong.
 When conference organiser and big name doctor Edward takes an interest in her, she's incredibly flattered and a little bit smitten.
 Ruth married Edward Thurlow, Clinical Director of Neurosurgery on 26 June 2010, making Jay too late when he pleads his undying love at the register office, leaving Ruth to reveal that she has already married.
 Despite marrying Edward, it is hinted that Ruth still has feelings for Jay and that he feels the same.
 However, Ruth's feelings are spurned when she discovers Jay is dating Polly.
 She makes an effort with her marriage only to be neglected and ignored by Edward.
 While waiting for Edward to return home from work, she discovers that Edward is having a gay affair.
 She confronts him and makes a deal with him.
 For the sake of their reputations, they will stay married given that he can be with any man (except his lover) and as long as he helps her career.
 This agreement seems to suit them both until Ruth realises that she still loves Jay.
 She tries to end the marriage but Edward says that he loves her and that she is enough for him which makes her reluctant to change the situation.

 However, in series 25 episode 17, Edward's boyfriend begins working with Ruth in the Emergency Department.
 This is followed by Ruth's realisation that he is still seeing her husband.
 Later, Edward leaves Ruth for his boyfriend.
 Later in series 25 episode 21, Ruth is sectioned after trying to operate on someone in the on-call room.
-She is diagnosed with Bi-polar.
+She is diagnosed with bipolar disorder.
 In series 26, Ruth and Jay reunite and in episode 13 Ruth discovered she was pregnant.
 In series 26 episode 16, Ruth and Jay leave together.

 Z

 Ellen Zitek

-Ellen Zitek, played by Georgina Bouzova made her first appearance in the series nineteen episode "Out With a Bang", broadcast on 18 September 2004.
+Ellen Zitek, played by Georgina Bouzova, made her first appearance in the series nineteen episode "Out With a Bang", broadcast on 18 September 2004.
 Bouzova was looking for work elsewhere from acting when producers offered her the role of Ellen.
 She said that it was "amazing" opportunity and took the role.
 The actress was contracted with the show for four months but this was later extended because the character became popular with viewers.
 Producers only ever envisioned Ellen as a "stand-in character" but she became a successful character on-screen.
 The actress quit the show and filmed her final scenes in the latter half of 2006.
 The character was killed off after a motor bike collided with her.